 One suggestion is to practice giving instructions to someone else from a very simple map.
 For example, using the terms “left” and “right,” as well at “North,” “East,” “South,” and “West” (as shown in the legend below), describe the quickest route from Point A to Point B on the map shown below.
 You can make up additional maps to practice at http://maps.google.com/maps.

 Note that the maps in the CritiCall test contain only very basic elements, such as streets, intersections, bridges, rivers, and railroad tracks.
 They do not contain more complete features such as contour lines (showing elevation).

-“Where can I found out more information about becoming a dispatcher?”
+“Where can I find out more information about becoming a dispatcher?”

 For training and industry information, we recommend you investigate the websites and offerings of the industry’s leading associations:

 - APCO International – Association of Public-Safety Communications Officials